zirman/suspenders-js/README.md

 ## Intro

 Anyone who has written a large amount of asynchronous code in JavaScript is familiar with callback hell.
 Coroutines flatten those callbacks into what looks like regular synchronous code.
-By using a generator's yield to suspend a running coroutine when there is an asynchronous task and then resuming when the task has resolved, our code completely avoids callbacks.
+Coroutines are special JavaScript generators that suspend using the 'yield' keyword whenever it would block.
+When an asynchrounous result is ready, it resumes the coroutine where it left off without needing a callback.
+Unlike Promises or Async/Await, coroutines can be canceled after started.
+Any asynchronous task they are suspended on will be stopped and their finally blocks will be called to clean up resources.

 What is structured concurrency?
 It organizes running coroutines into scopes to better reason about their lifetimes, error handling and cancelation.
 Coroutines are launched within a scope where they